application()

 *

-* @param input Information of the article to create
+* @param props Properties of create function

 * @returns Newly created article